 # Getting started

-* Reduce incoming support requests during incidents
+* Reduce incoming support requests by communicating proactively.

-## The basics
+## The building blocks

 ---